nakabonne/parrot/README.md

 # parrot
-A cli tool to display received parameters
+A cli tool to display the log of requests

 # Usage